sugarlabs/help-activity/source/pippy_lessonplan.rst

 language which Python understands is called Python syntax.
 Upon entering print(), Python shows whatever is in parenthesis, in the output.

--  Show the student name in output
+-  Show the student name in output.

--  Show the student’s favorite item in the output
+-  Show the student’s favorite item in the output.

--  Execute his/her name in the output
+-  Execute his/her name in the output.

 NOTE: